1312inc/Webasyst-X-Android-Library/README.md

 5. Use Webasyst ID (WAID) API methods

-Create a instance of the `WAIDClient` to use API methods.
-See the description of the methods [here](https://developers.webasyst.ru/docs/features/webasyst-id-auth/resources-server-api/)
+Create an instance of the `WAIDClient` to use API methods.
+Please refer to the [official Webasyst documentation](https://developers.webasyst.com/docs/features/webasyst-id-auth/resources-server-api/)

+Get your Webasyst ID auth client id here: https://www.webasyst.com/my/waid/apps/

 6. You are good to go.